melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 ### Introduction

+Now that we have translated a simple CWL CommandLineTool, let's translate a more real-world CommandLineTool.

-This tutorial demonstrates translation of a `gatk HaplotypeCaller` tool from CWL to Nextflow using `janis translate`. <br>
+This section demonstrates translation of a `gatk HaplotypeCaller` tool from CWL to Nextflow using `janis translate`. <br>

-The CWL tool used in this tutorial is taken from the [McDonnell Genome Institute](https://www.genome.wustl.edu/) (MGI) [analysis-workflows](https://github.com/genome/analysis-workflows) repository.
+The source CWL file used in this section is taken from the [McDonnell Genome Institute](https://www.genome.wustl.edu/) (MGI) [analysis-workflows](https://github.com/genome/analysis-workflows) repository.

-This resource stores publically available analysis pipelines for genomics data. <br>
+This repository stores publically available analysis pipelines for genomics data. <br>
 It is a fantastic piece of research software, and the authors thank MGI for their contribution to open-source research software.

-The tool using in this tutorial - [gatk_haplotype_caller.cwl](https://github.com/genome/analysis-workflows/blob/master/definitions/tools/gatk_haplotype_caller.cwl) - displays summary information for an alignment file.
+The software tool encapsulated by the source CWL - [gatk_haplotype_caller.cwl](https://github.com/genome/analysis-workflows/blob/master/definitions/tools/gatk_haplotype_caller.cwl) - displays summary information for an alignment file.

 <br>